 - Donkey Kong Country: Tropical Freeze: The latest entry in the long-running Donkey Kong Country series features some enhancements over the original Wii U version, but largely remains the same.

 - Bayonetta 2: Nintendo bankrolled this sequel to Platinum Games’ cult-classic Bayonetta, and both titles were then ported to the Switch.
-The success of Bayonetta 2 allowed Nintendo to announce a third title, also a Switch-exclusive.
+The success of Bayonetta 2 allowed Nintendo to announce a third game in the series, also a Switch-exclusive.

-- Captain Toad’s Treasure Tracker: This port of the Wii U puzzle game based on the Captain Toad levels in Super Mario 3D World features all new co-op modes, along with Super Mario Odyssey-themed levels.
+- Captain Toad’s Treasure Tracker: This port of the Wii U puzzle game, based on the Captain Toad levels in Super Mario 3D World, features all-new co-op modes, along with Super Mario Odyssey-themed levels.
 Since launch, they’ve added DLC to the package, making the Switch version of Treasure Tracker the definitive edition.

 - Super Smash Bros.
 Ultimate: Technically, this entry in the long-running fighting game series is all-new, with mechanic changes and even new characters.
-But the game is most certainly based on the Wii U Smash game, and will likely be played with just as much love.
-It launched on December 7th, 2018.
+But the game is most certainly based on the Wii U Smash game, and has received even more critical praise than the first.

 While this doesn’t feature every exclusive game for the Wii U, it’s actually a large lineup of ports and experiences that people missed out on the first time around.
 If you’re a previous Wii U owner, you might find it disappointing to pay top dollar for new, enhanced copies of games you already own, but for those players looking to take their entire experience on the go, it might be worth upgrading to the better versions of your favorite games.